Table of Contents

 For example, WooCommerce will let you choose a hosting provider, while Shopify allows you to select monthly plans, but they all use Shopify’s proprietary servers.

 The difference is that WooCommerce may be less expensive, but the site can perform slowly during peak periods because it has shared hosting.
-There are ways around this, but you would have to purchase dedicated hosting and that will increase the monthly hosting costs.
+There are ways around this, but you would have to purchase vps hosting or dedicated hosting and that will increase the monthly hosting costs.

 5. Keep scale in mind

 Keep scalability in mind when selecting an ecommerce platform.
 As your company grows, you must pay for additional add-ons and bandwidth to meet the demand.

 Take BigCommerce and Shopify, for example.
 BigCommerce is an open SaaS ecommerce platform that offers open APIs, zero transaction fees, and an open partner ecosystem.
 It can scale from start-up to enterprise-level.